Drum Lessons with Matt

 Matt is a dedicated drum instructor with over five years of experience, emphasizing a balanced approach to learning by ear and reading.
 He helps students connect their skills to real-world applications—whether playing in a band, performing live, or recording—while fostering a positive and engaging learning environment.
 His goal is to guide students in discovering their unique style and developing a strong foundation in drumming.

-Locations Available
+Available Locations

-Matt's Studio in Burbank
+Matt's studio in Burbank

 Meet the Instructor